Are You an Empath? 10 Empathic Traits

 10. You Offer Help

 It’s difficult for you to see someone suffering or in pain without offering to help.
 Even if you’re walking on the street, you might stop to ask if someone is OK or if they need any assistance if you detect something is wrong.
-You can’t just ignore people who seem lost, in pain, or facing difficulties.
+You can’t just ignore people who seem lost, are in pain, or are facing difficulties.
 Even if you have something important to do, you might put others first.
 As a matter of fact, failing to help someone in need might be painful for you.
 This is why you might go out of your way to make sure that everyone is doing well.

 It's important to keep in mind that you’re not responsible for what others go through, and you might not be able to help, even if you want to.
 Although you have incredible healing abilities and you’re really willing to lend a hand, you have to realize that you can’t save everyone.
 Some people don’t want to get help, and although you offer your assistance, some may repeatedly decline it.
 So just remember, you’re only responsible for your actions.